-4.1.2 NON-LINEAR CASE
+4.1.2 Non-Linear Case

 A more general analysis of the identifiability of our proposed approach is to consider the extension of the linear experiments to the setting of arbitrary transformations of the latent factors.
-For this, we consider the case where random (non-linear) MLP neural networks are used to transform $z^$ into higher dimensional observations x.
+For this, we consider the case where random (non-linear) MLPs are used to transform \mathbf{z}^ into higher dimensional observations x.
 By Corollary 3.3, it is possible to recover linearly identifiable representations h of the data by training standard multi-task regression networks (MTRNs).
 Identifiability in this setting is assessed by first performing a Canonical Correlation Analysis (CCA) as in Roeder et al. (2021), which linearly maps the obtained representations such that they maximize the covariance with the ground-truth latent factors.
 The resulting mapped representations can thus be compared with the ground-truth latent factors via the MCC score.
 This is referred to as weak MCC, which quantifies the linear identifiability of the learned representations from MTRNs.
 We further train our MTLCM on the linearly identifiable representations h obtained from the MTRN to obtain identifiable representations up to permutations and scaling.
-Identifiability in this setting is assessed by directly computing the MCC score between the representations obtained from our MTLCM and the ground-truth latent factors as in Section 4.1.1 (i.e., strong MCC).
+Identifiability in this setting is assessed by directly computing the MCC score between the representations obtained from our MTLCM and the ground-truth latent factors as in the linear case (i.e., strong MCC).
 We assess this for various dimensionalities of the observed data and for different settings of the causal variables, where we generate 500 tasks of 200 samples each to improve convergence of the multitask model.
 The MTRN and the likelihoods in the baselines are parameterized by one-hidden-layer MLPs.

 In Table 2, we find that the strong MCC for our MTLCM is able to match the weak MCC for the MTRN.
 In contrast, the strong MCC for iVAE, iCaRL and their multi-task extensions significantly underperform MTLCM.
-Again, we find that for all tasks, the learned causal indicator variables exactly match the ground-truth and the results from the conditional independence test.
+Again, we find that for all tasks, the learned causal indicator variables exactly match the ground-truth and the results from conditional independence testing (Chen, 2021; Lu et al., 2022).

-4.2 REAL-WORLD DATA
+4.2 Real-World Data

 We further evaluate our model on two real-world molecular datasets.
-We assume that the data $\mathbf{x}$ is generated by transforming some unknown ground-truth latent factors $\mathbf{z}^$ with some unknown non-linear mixing function.
-Since $\mathbf{z}^$ are unknown to us, identifiability in this setting is assessed by first training a model 5 times with different random seeds and initializations then computing the MCC score between the data representations recovered by each pair of those 5 models, as in Khemakhem et al. (2020b).
-As in Section 4.1, we employ the weak MCC score to assess the linear identifiability of the representations $\mathbf{h}$ learned by the MTRN and the strong MCC score to assess the strictly strong identifiability of the latent factors $\mathbf{z}$ recovered by our MTLCM and the baselines.
+We assume that the data \mathbf{x} is generated by transforming some unknown ground-truth latent factors \mathbf{z}^ with some unknown non-linear mixing function.
+Since \mathbf{z}^ are unknown to us, identifiability in this setting is assessed by first training a model 5 times with different random seeds, then computing the MCC score between the data representations recovered by each pair of those 5 models, as in Khemakhem et al. (2020b).
+As in Section 4.1, we employ the weak MCC score to assess the linear identifiability of the representations \mathbf{h} learned by the MTRN and the strong MCC score to assess the strictly strong identifiability of the latent factors \mathbf{z} recovered by each method.
+Given that the true latent dimension is unknown, we assess the identifiability of each model at gradually increasing latent dimensions.
+In practical scenarios, the latent dimension would be selected based on a similar model selection exercise.
+While the MCC threshold is likely to be dependent on the particular use case, the results in Table 3 and Figure 3 suggest there is a relatively rapid shift from strong identifiability above 0.9 to much lower identifiability scores.